 The first is the crew.
 They are professional, organised, flexible and open to modifying the itinerary to suit your needs and the weather conditions.
 They really go out of their way to make your journey one to remember.
 The second is your ability to explore such a huge area, making every day completely unique and the experience such an adventure.

-Each day on the WISESA we explored three to four different snorkelling locations.
+Each day on the WISESA we explored three to four different locations where we would snorkel this underwater paradise.
 The days were also broken up with other exciting activities – visiting a local village, a sunrise trek to view the bird of paradise, a sunset BBQ on a deserted idyllic beach, walking to Pianemu Viewpoint (a platform overlooking the many pinnacle islands).
 This all sounds pretty action packed but, I can assure you that there is still plenty of time to relax together, nap, enjoy the outlook and read a book.
 This is a holiday where you will completely switch off and unwind.

 As the sun set, we spent most evenings relaxing on the roof of the boat on bean bags, sipping G&T’s and staring at the milky way as we moored for the night.
 The tranquillity would occasionally be broken by a flying fish leaping near the boat, or by air being expelled by a pod of dolphins on the hunt … magic.